 The most effective way to identify the cause of bad breath is to assume that both natural and ketogenic causes are in play here.
 Because the next section of this guide will focus on combating bad breath no matter what the cause is.

 But if you really want to satisfy your curiosity and see if the ketogenic diet really is to blame, you can check if your breath contains excessive amounts of acetone.
-Acetone has that fruity, rotten apple-like smell but if you really want to make sure it is really present in your breath, you can try using the Ketonix Breath Ketone Test Monitor.
+Acetone has that fruity, rotten apple-like smell but if you really want to make sure it is really present in your breath, you can try using a ketone breath analyzer.

-Ketonix is a breath meter that can effectively analyze your ketone production.
-The best part of this product is that it doesn’t collect blood or urine samples and is surprisingly accurate.
+The best part a ketone breath meter is that it doesn’t collect blood or urine samples and is surprisingly accurate.

 How to Fight the Bad Breath?